SPECIFIC LEARNING DISORDERS AND SPECIAL EDUCATIONAL NEEDS

 - concept maps and/or power point

-- teaching materials in accessible formats (presentations, handouts, exercises), provided if necessary in advance of the lessons;
+- teaching materials in accessible formats (presentations, handouts, exercises), provided if necessary before lessons;

-- other technological tools for facilitation in the study and exam phase
+- other technological tools to facilitate study and exam activities

 - possibility of using online translators (e.g. Google)